AscensionEngineering/ascensionengineering.github.io/_posts/2015-07-19-lab-10-music-box.markdown

 Make sure the song is at least 10 notes long with at least 5 different notes, and demonstrate it to the TA.

-## Be creative.
+### Be creative.
 Playing linearly increasing frequencies is just boring.

-For some extra guidence on converting a note into frequency, follow this [link]({% post_url 2015-11-09-pitches %}).
+For some extra guidance on converting a note into frequency, follow this [link]({% post_url 2015-11-09-pitches %}).